tweag/asterius/docs/checklist.md

 * Add `bytestring` to boot libs.
 * Implement `Weak#`, since `ByteString` needs finalizers
 * Implement WebAssembly shims in `Builtins` for required C functions.

-#### Improve `.wasm`/`.js` generation

-Currently, given a home module, `ahc-link` outputs a `.wasm` and a `.js` wrapper which runs in Node.js.
-We will need the whole thing to run in browser though.

-Requirements:

-* Add logic in `ahc-link` to generate browser-friendly code
-* Make the test suite run via a headless browser, and properly retrieve results from the browser back to Haskell

-### Next important tasks

-The following tasks are somewhat less important, but still necessary for end-user experience.
-They will be processed once the previous goal is accomplished.

 #### Utilize GHC renamer/typechecker in JSFFI